 First flight: 2012

-The heavily upgraded Cessna Citation X+ started deliveries in 2013 and is about 10 times less common than the predecessor.
-However, it is somewhat faster.
+The heavily upgraded Cessna Citation X+ started deliveries in 2013 and is about 10 times less common than its predecessor.
+However, it is a somewhat faster commercial jet.

 Aérospatiale/BAC Concorde: 2,179 km/h

 Let’s take a massive leap to supersonic planes, shall we?
 The legendary Concorde was fast, really fast, with a possible speed twice that of sound.
 Granted, nobody on the internet agrees on what Mach 2.04 means – that’s because the speed of sound can vary by over 500m/s depending on altitude.

 XB-1 Baby Boom is supposed to be a one-third size technology demonstrator that would take its first test flight this year, leading to Overture, a 55-passenger plane, being introduced in 2025.
 Unlike the Concorde, it’s meant to make supersonic flight approachable for normal people and not just the super-rich.
 Fun fact: Overture would bring the trijet sexy back!

 Tupolev Tu-144 – 2,430 km/h